 Product Review: Philly Gourmet Burgers

-Philly Gourmet is a good brand of frozen burgers.
-They are packaged in a black box, and it can be found in the frozen meat section of your supermarket.
-As with many frozen burger products, thawing first is not necessary before cooking.
+Philly Gourmet is a very good brand of frozen beef burgers.
+These burgers are packaged in a black box, and it can be found in the frozen meat section of your supermarket.
+As with many frozen beef burger products, thawing first is not necessary before cooking.

-The box can be taken straight from the freezer, opened, and separated from the dividing paper.
-You might want to rinse the patties, as I do, and then pat them dry with paper towels before adding them to a pan that's sizzling with oil.
+A box of these burgers can be taken straight from the freezer, opened, and the burger patties separated from the dividing paper.
+You might want to rinse the burgers, as I do, and then pat them dry with paper towels before adding them to a pan that's sizzling with oil.

-Add additional spices to the patties as you desire.
+Add additional spices to the burger patties, as you desire.

 - I like to add a little bit of salt, black pepper, garlic, and red pepper flakes.